The Medical Paperwork Nightmare

 Paperwork is the worst!
 And medical paperwork is the worst of the worst!

-Get started by pulling out any paperwork dealing with anything medical and separating it for each family member.
-Separate health insurance information out.
+To begin, separate any paperwork dealing with anything medical for each family member.
+Keep your health insurance information separate.
 Discard anything you no longer need.

 What’s left?
 The bills.
-This is where you will need to decide if you are going to itemize these on your taxes.
-If you do, then make up a folder where these will be stored until tax time.
-If not, once the bill is paid you no longer need the paperwork.
+You will need to decide whether to itemize these on your taxes.
+If you do, make up a folder in which these will be stored until tax time.
+The paperwork is no longer needed once the bill has been paid.

-For current medical bills, that may be going through the payment process, keep an active folder which you need to review often.
+For current medical bills, that may be going through the payment process, keep an active folder that you need to review often.

-In addition, a few more things you’ll want to do to be prepared for the future.
+To prepare for the future, here are a few additional steps you may wish to take.
 Make a list of every doctor that your family works with and keep it somewhere handy.
-Include name, address, contact information.
-Make a list of all medications, prescriptions, allergies, and surgeries for each family member.
+Include name, address, and contact information.
+Also, make a list of all medications, prescriptions, allergies, and surgeries for each family member.

 This work is so critical if you or a family member has a chronic and major illness.
 Getting your family’s medical paperwork in order will give you peace of mind.
 We can help you achieve paper nirvana!
 Give us a call to see how we can help.